Environment

 A17) No, there is an uneven geographical distribution of charging devices within the UK.
 Some local authorities have bid for government funding for charging devices, and others have not.
 Most of the provision of this infrastructure has been market-led, with individual charging networks and other businesses (such as hotels) choosing where to install devices.

-Northern Ireland has the lowest level of charging device provision in the UK, with 32 devices per 100,000, followed by Yorkshire and the Humber with 56 devices per 100,000.
+Northern Ireland has the lowest level of charging device provision in the UK, with 36 devices per 100,000, followed by the North West and Yorkshire and the Humber, each with 66 devices per 100,000.

 Details of the number of public charging devices per 100,000 of population by UK country and region are shown in the publication below.